Sailing together starts with a launch and opens up new destinations

 For us “dialogue” is definitely a verb.
 It is the place where a spark is lit and a movement sensed.
-That relating is between each of us and God in the silence upon which we build our prayer.
-And it is also between all of us and in all of us.
+Our deepest dialogue is between each of us and God in the silence upon which we build our prayer.
+But that constant spiritual conversation is also between all of us.
 We each carry the Spirit of Jesus, so when we get together things happen: revelation, discernment, reconciliation and healing.

 - The cells and Sunday meetings specialize in spiritual conversation